Siad Barre: Role in anti Italian SYL riots in Mogadishu

-In 1952, he and several of his colleagues, including Hussein Kulmiye Afrah, Liiq-Liiqato, Shegow and Daud Abdulle, attended military academy in Italy where he chiefly studied politics and administration.
+As violence escalated, Gendarmerie officers many of described as SYL members, did not remain neutral.
+Officers were seen firing on members of the pro-Italian Conferenza party, and fought alongside the SYL against Italian and pro-Italian demonstrators.
+The riots ultimately left 54 Italians and 14 pro-Italian supporters dead, the latter killed while attempting to shield the Italian demonstrators.
+In the aftermath, Italian officials held the Somali Gendarmerie directly responsible for the Italian killings.The Somali Gendarmerie, which was supposed to secure public order, in many cases joined the rioters.
+Captain A. T. Bevan of the British South African Police, at that time serving in Mogadishu, reported that he saw a Gendarmerie askari ‘carrying a rifle and stopping to fire every now and again at a group of Conferenza supporters.In 1952, he and several of his colleagues, including Hussein Kulmiye Afrah, Liiq-Liiqato, Shegow and Daud Abdulle, attended a military academy in Italy where he chiefly studied politics and administration.
 Between 1950 and 1960, Mohammed Siad heavily pursued studies in languages, ultimately mastering Italian, English and Swahili.
 After finishing his course he was promoted to the rank of second lieutenant.
 In 1955, a year after completing his course in Rome he was awarded he position of police chief and subsequently assigned to the capital city, Mogadishu.
 By 1958 he reached the rank of major whilst being the head of the security forces, including the executive director of the Italian police.
 He also eventually became vice-commander of the Somali Army when the country gained its independence in 1960 as the Somali Republic.